a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Create a sequence of nested folders approaching maximum path length, e.g. /RAM/ABCDEF123456789/ABCDEF123456789/ABCDEF123456789/ABCDEF12345.
 Try to copy a file into the folder.
 Verify that stray pixels do not appear in the top line of the screen.

 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
-Delete the DESKTOP.CONFIG file from the startup disk, if it was present.
+Delete the LOCAL/DESKTOP.CONFIG file from the startup disk, if it was present.
 Go into Control Panels and change a setting.
-Verify that DESKTOP.CONFIG is written to the startup disk.
+Verify that LOCAL/DESKTOP.CONFIG is written to the startup disk.
 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
-Delete the SELECTOR.LIST file from the startup disk, if it was present.
+Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Shortcuts > Add a Shortcut, and create a new shortcut.
 When prompted to save to the system disk, select OK.
-Verify that SELECTOR.LIST is written to the startup disk.
+Verify that LOCAL/SELECTOR.LIST is written to the startup disk.

 * Load DeskTop.
 Create a folder e.g. /RAM/F. Try to copy the folder into itself using File > Copy a File.
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
 Try to move it into itself by dragging.
 Verify that an error is shown.